priyadip/MLOps-Priyadip_Sau-M25CSA023/README.md

 # DLOps Assignment 5 (LoRA and IBM ART)

-This repository contains the full implementation for Assignment-5 using Python and PyTorch, with all code in `.py` files (no notebooks).
+This repository contains the full implementation for Assignment-5 using Python and PyTorch, with all code in `.py` files and using a Docker container.

 - Name: Priyadip Sau
 - Roll Number: M25CSA023